Despite Protests And A Fire Alarm, Martin Shkreli's Show Goes On At Harvard

 The heckling only proceeded apace from there, with banners raised in the crowd and shouts of "sexual predator" and "racist" occasionally drowning Shkreli out.

 Shkreli, for his part, appeared to embrace the vitriol — as he has appeared to do since first earning the moniker "pharma bro," when Turing's dealings came to light in 2015.
+Shkreli, for instance, bought the sole copy of a Wu-Tang Clan double album — only to say, a month after his purchase, that he hadn't listened to it.

-The Crimson notes that Shkreli also added a slide in his presentation depicting the journalist whom he is said to have harassed on Twitter, according to a Twitter spokesperson.
+The Crimson notes that Shkreli layered on the antagonism Wednesday night, adding a slide in his presentation depicting the journalist whom he is said to have harassed on Twitter, according to a Twitter spokesperson.

 He was temporarily suspended from the social media site earlier this year.